Workers in many industries in 2023 are at risk of exposure to bloodborne pathogens, and it may not only be the industries that you’re thinking of.

 Why OSHA Bloodborne Pathogens Training?

-There is a wide range of bloodborne pathogens, but most of them, such as malaria, are fortunately very uncommon and almost unheard of in the United States.
+There is a wide range of different bloodborne pathogen types, but most of them, such as malaria, are fortunately very uncommon and almost unheard of in the USA.

 However, recent research shows that there have been instances of Malaria in the United States.

-But other bloodborne pathogens are among the most common infections such as HIV, Hepatitis B, and Hepatitis C, and are a threat workers in those industries and occupations where coming into contact with blood or other human body fluids is likely.
+Other bloodborne pathogens are more common, such as HIV, Hepatitis B, and Hepatitis C, and are a threat workers in those industries and occupations where coming into contact with blood or other human body fluids is likely.

 So let’s take a look at those industries: